Language

 Demand availability, lead-time, and critical-spares support

 Availability is a technical issue when the sensor protects a critical asset.
-A sensor with perfect specifications and a 16-week lead time does not help a plant facing a forced outage, hot-gas-path inspection, data center generator test or urgent restart.
+A sensor with perfect specifications and a 16-week lead time does not help a plant facing a forced outage, hot-gas-path inspection, or urgent restart.

 Sensor spares that deserve critical-spares review